madisonylee/J124-Final/README.md

 #### The countries with the lowest average fertility rates:
 !['Screenshot','Pivot Table 1'](/1.2.png)
 #### **Question 2: Since 1970 to 2021, which countries have had the highest percent change in fertility rates?
 Which countries had the lowest percent change?**
+1. I started this question off by cleaning my data slightly to make it easier to analyze.
+    1. I added a slicer into the time row to show only 1970 and 2021.

 #### **Question 3: Since 1970 to 2021, which countries have had the highest percent change in fertility rates?
 Which countries had the lowest percent change?**
 #####